ECMWFCode4Earth/air-quality-observation-classification/Milestone2_Identifying_reliable_stations/README.md

 2 Visual Analytics of Histograms, Line Plots or Boxplots of Stations, Cities, Country or Choosen Coordinate Centre and Radius

-# Python Scripts

-1 Histogram of OpenAQ stations

-"Milestone2_VisualAnalytics_Evaluate_Coordinates_OpenAQ_Deployed.py"

 # User Manual

 Step 1 Download Dataset for one AQ Station from the dataset from openAQ.org using Milestone 1

 Step 2 Change the csv requested in the "Milestone2_VisualAnalytics_Evaluate_Coordinates_OpenAQ_Deployed.py" script to chosen OpenAQ Stations

+# Implementation

+Aim 2 Visual Analytics for Identifying reliable stations

+1 Histogram and Line graph of OpenAQ stations or OpenAQ download

+"Milestone2_VisualAnalytics_Evaluate_Coordinates_OpenAQ_Deployed.py"

+# Python Scripts

+1 Histogram and line graph of OpenAQ stations

+"Milestone2_VisualAnalytics_Evaluate_Coordinates_OpenAQ_Deployed.py"

 # Dependencies